-On-demand grocery startup Instashop acquired by Delivery Hero for $360M — Greece’s biggest tech exit yet – TechCrunch
+Delivery Hero picks up InstaShop in $360M deal to expand in groceries in the Middle East – TechCrunch

 The transaction is said to set a record value for a Greek startup and is one of the largest recent exits in the MENA region more generally.
 The previous largest Greek deal was Microsoft’s acquisition of Softomotive for around $150 million.
 Prior to this, other notable Greek exits include Samsung’s purchase of Innoetics and Daimler buying TaxiBeat — both for less than $50 million each.

-Instashop was initially backed in 2015 by VentureFriends, a European early stage investor from Greece, and Jabbar, an investor in the MENA region.
+InstaShop was initially backed in 2015 by VentureFriends, a European early-stage investor from Greece, and Jabbar, an investor in the MENA region.
 Notably, VentureFriends’ founding partner Apostolos Apostolakis co-founded e-food, a food delivery marketplace also acquired by Delivery Hero, in 2015.